7TH EDITION

 in revenue

-While farmers and consumers struggle, chocolate companies continue to make good profits.
+While farmers and consumers struggle, chocolate companies continue to grow and make profit.

 Long Supply Chains

 It can take years for cocoa to reach the final product.
-Companies are charging higher prices for cocoa they might of bought cheaply months or even years ago.
+Companies are charging higher prices for cocoa they might have bought cheaply months or even years ago.

 Cocoa is Only Part of Chocolate